McConnell Dowell: Safety

-In the early 2010s, McConnell Dowell was accused of lacking safety culture, and encouraging workers to report injuries as having occurred in their own time to preserve clean injury reports to leverage getting future large contracts.
+In the early 2010s, McConnell Dowell was accused of lacking a safety culture, and encouraging workers to report injuries as having occurred in their own time to preserve clean injury reports to leverage getting future large contracts.
 It claims to have improved its safety practices significantly over the last 30 years.

 Incidents

 EPA vs Trevor Morgan

 In 1995, McConnell Dowell's CEO Trevor Morgan was found guilty of an offence in the Land and Environment Court of New South Wales.
 Morgan had signed a return which showed that McConnell Dowell had only rarely contravened the licence’s permitted pollution level when, in fact, there were many occasions the level was exceeded.
 Morgan was fined $4,000.

 Woolloomoolloo oil spill

 In 2003 A pipeline was damaged at the Finger Wharf during construction works.
 In a court action initiated by the Environment Protection Authority against McConnell Dowell (found not guilty), Moltoni Corporation, a subcontractor working for McConnell Dowell in New South Wales was implicated for the discharge of oil into the waters of Woolloomooloo Bay.
 Moltoni was exonerated from any responsibility for damage to the pipeline and the consequent spillage.